abraxas-labs/terraform-citrixdaas-citrix-daas-published-applications/docs/GETTING_STARTED_FOR_CITRIX_ADMINS.md

 **How Terraform reads credentials**:
 - Terraform automatically reads environment variables starting with `TF_VAR_`
-- You'll set these credentials in **Step 7** after deploying your first application
+- You'll set these credentials in **Step 4** before deploying your application
 - This keeps credentials secure and out of your code

 ---